Paciente8159/uCNC-modules/M67-M68/README.md

 ## About M67-M68 for µCNC

 This module adds custom M67-M68 code to the µCNC parser.
-This similar to LinuxCNC M67-M68 and allows to turn on and off any generic digital pin (synched or immediately), of the µCNC.
+This similar to LinuxCNC M67-M68 and allows to turn on and off any analog pin (synched or immediately), of the µCNC.

 ## Adding M67-M68 to µCNC